bennetimo/shrinkwrap/README.md

 Where:

- * `/path/to/your/files` is a directory, or single file of what you would like to shrink
+ * `/path/to/your/files` is a directory containing the files you would like to shrink.
  * `--input-extension mp4` is the type of files to consider (anything else will be ignored)

+> It's also possible to shrink a single file instead of a directory.
+To do that, just change the last `/files` above to `/files/yourfile.mp4`, to get something like:
+ `docker run -v /path/to/your/files:/files bennetimo/shrinkwrap --input-extension mp4 /files/yourfile.mp4`

 Running this command will fire up shrinkwrap and set it to work on the files you specified.